3,085-Hit Monument

 Harimoto's Legacy

 Harimoto entered the Hall of Fame in 1990.
 Post-retirement TV commentary features his famous appare and katsu catchphrases.
-His 3,085 hits rank among NPB's greatest batting records - whether anyone surpasses them is doubtful.
+His 3,085 hits rank among NPB's greatest batting records - as of August 2026, the active leader, Hayato Sakamoto, trails by more than 600 hits at 2,462.
 The rise of MLB departures makes accumulating 3,000 NPB hits extremely difficult.
 Isao Harimoto is NPB's greatest hit machine, with his record shining eternally.

 Historical Significance of the Milestone